 Green Equity designations or flags are voluntary initiatives from stock exchanges for companies that want to showcase their green credentials.
 The World Federation of Exchanges has Green Equity Principles that set out a global framework that individual exchanges can adapt and use to establish a "green" offering for listed equities.
 These principles specify that at least half of a company's turnover must contribute to the green economy.
 In addition, there may be thresholds for green investments and transparency requirements, for example around disclosure of direct and indirect emissions.

-To apply for a Green Equity label, exchanges typically require to evaluate the extent to which a company meets the requirements in their Green Equity Principles.
+To apply for a Green Equity label, exchanges typically require an evaluation of the extent to which a company meets the requirements in their Green Equity Principles.
 The CTA is S&P Global Ratings' assessment for the exchanges where we are an approved reviewer.
 We assess the share of revenue and investments contributing to the green economy using our Shades of Green approach.
-For companies wishing to pursue a Green Equity label, we offer an add-on in which we review alignment with relevant principles.
-We can also assess against the EU taxonomy, if doing so is required by the exchange.
-However, we are not providing any kind of assurance of EU Taxonomy reporting.
+For companies wishing to pursue a Green Equity label, we offer an optional assessment in which we review alignment with relevant principles at the request of the entity.
 Each exchange has an application process, which may include submitting information directly to the exchange.

 Related Research